Skip to content

 Thais Moreira, PhD

-Dr Thais Moreira has a degree in Nutrition, MSc and PhD in Immunology with emphasis on gut mucosa (Faria's Lab, UFMG, Brazil).
-During her PhD, Dr. Moreira has joined two other laboratories as a visitor scientist; Fontoura's lab, UTSouthwestern, Texas, USA and Nagy's Lab, University of Debrecen, Hu.
-Dr. Moreira has then joined Dr. Weiner's lab in the summer of 2016 as a post-doctoral research fellow.
+Thais has a degree in Nutrition, MSc and PhD in Immunology with emphasis on gut mucosa (Faria’s Lab, UFMG, Brazil).
+During her PhD, Thais has joined two other laboratories as a visitor scientist; Fontoura’s lab, UTSouthwestern, Texas, USA and Nagy’s Lab, University of Debrecen, Hungary.
+She has then joined Dr. Weiner’s lab in the summer of 2016 as a post-doctoral research fellow.
 Her main goal is to study the immunological events that takes place in the gut mucosa related to gut homeostasis and oral tolerance.
-Dr. Moreira is also working in many studies involving gut-microbiome-brain axis as well as gut mucosa immunomodulation in food allergy.
+Thais is also working in many studies involving gut-microbiome-brain axis as well as gut mucosa immunomodulation in food allergy.

 Visiting Postdoc